Pritamck13/Projects/README.md

 3)A dataset on restaurants visited has been analyzed to study the affect of visitors during holidays(exogenous variable) .
 The model used is SARIMAX(Seasonal ARIMA exogenous).

-4)Using deep learning model, the model predicts whether the customer who has taken loan will repay or not
+4)Using deep learning model, the model predicts whether the customer who has taken loan will repay or not(Lending Club kaggle Data Set).